OmniDeck - Unified Chart Overlay¶

 Signal Interpretation:

-- Green ribbon = Long bias conditions
+- Green ribbon = Bullish trend conditions

-- Red ribbon = Short bias conditions
+- Red ribbon = Bearish trend conditions

 - Ribbon flips = Trend change indication

-System 6: BMSB β Bull Market Support Band¶
+System 6: BMSB — Bull Market Support Band¶

 Visual Display: